splunk/public-o11y-docs/sp-oncall/spoc-integrations/grafana-integration.rst

       :alt: include grafana image of alert in victorops
       :width: 65%

 #.
 In Splunk On-Call, go to :guilabel:`Settings` then :guilabel:`Alert Rules Engine` and add the following Rules Engine rule to surface the image_url as an annotation to the incident.
 Ensure that the image is hosted in a publicly accessible location so that Splunk On-Call can display it.
-For further information, see :new-page:`Enable images in notification <https://grafana.com/docs/grafana/latest/alerting/old-alerting/notifications/#external-image-store>` in Grafana documentation.
+For further information, see :new-page:`Use images in notifications <https://grafana.com/docs/grafana/latest/alerting/configure-notifications/template-notifications/images-in-notifications/>` in Grafana documentation.

    .. image:: /_images/spoc/Screen-Shot-2020-06-24-at-4.37.01-PM.png
       :width: 65%